slipstreamamx/DevOps-Course-Mars-Rover/README.md

 * An engaging landing page to draw in users
 * A way of exploring photos from the Mars rovers.
-* Some ways of exploring data from the API or other information about NASA or Mars
+* Some ways of exploring data from the API or other information about NASA or Mars.
+This means using user input to make different API requests.

 It is important that the site could be easily extended into a full project if the prototype is successful